spurthiraghothama/Sustainable-Product-Lifecycle-Management-System/README.md

 In an era where sustainability and resource efficiency are global priorities, this system acts as a digital record—a "Material Passport"—that follows every product from its design stage to its end-of-life phase.
 Its primary goal is to provide complete traceability from a finished product back to its raw materials.
 This transparency supports the principles of a circular economy, ensuring materials are reused, recycled, or disposed of safely, thereby reducing environmental damage and operational costs.

-##User Requirement Specification
+## User Requirement Specification

 The system is engineered to manage comprehensive data including:
--Constituent components and their hierarchical assembly.
+* Constituent components and their hierarchical assembly.
--Raw materials and their hazardous status.
+* Raw materials and their hazardous status.
--Suppliers of specific materials.
+* Suppliers of specific materials.
--A complete log of significant lifecycle events (manufacturing, repair, recycling).
+* A complete log of significant lifecycle events (manufacturing, repair, recycling).

 Scope
 The functional scope involves capturing and relating information across the product's life:
--Product Tracking: Managing generic product models and unique physical instances (Serial Numbers).
+* Product Tracking: Managing generic product models and unique physical instances (Serial Numbers).
--Bill of Materials (BOM): Defining hierarchical parent-child relationships for assemblies.
+* Bill of Materials (BOM): Defining hierarchical parent-child relationships for assemblies.
--Material Composition: Cataloging raw materials, flagging hazardous items, and recording precise weights.
+* Material Composition: Cataloging raw materials, flagging hazardous items, and recording precise weights.
--Supply Chain: Linking suppliers to the specific components or materials they provide.
+* Supply Chain: Linking suppliers to the specific components or materials they provide.
--Lifecycle Logging: Timestamping events such as manufacturing, inspection, and recycling.
+* Lifecycle Logging: Timestamping events such as manufacturing, inspection, and recycling.

 ## Target Users

-Manufacturing Engineers: Manage product models and BOM data.
+* Manufacturing Engineers: Manage product models and BOM data.
-Procurement Officers: Handle supplier records and sourcing.
+* Procurement Officers: Handle supplier records and sourcing.
-Environmental Compliance Teams: Review material compositions and hazardous flags.
+* Environmental Compliance Teams: Review material compositions and hazardous flags.
-Recyclers: Access product passports to identify recoverable materials.
+* Recyclers: Access product passports to identify recoverable materials.

 ## Technical stack
--Database Management System: MySQL
+* Database Management System: MySQL
--Query Language: SQL
+* Query Language: SQL
--Administration Tool: MySQL Workbench
+* Administration Tool: MySQL Workbench
--Frontend Prototyping: HTML, CSS, JavaScript
+* Frontend Prototyping: HTML, CSS, JavaScript
--Version Control: Git & GitHub
+* Version Control: Git & GitHub

 ## Database Schema Architecture
 The database is normalized and structured around four core areas.